Parallel computation in R

 Note

-Some other R packages have implemented the methods we’ll explain in the following sections and offer arguments to the user to choose if and how parallelization must be done.
-For example, boot package offer parallelization options when bootstrapping model coefficients.
+Rpackages have implemented the methods we’ll explain in the following sections and offer arguments to the user to choose if and how parallelization must be done.
+For example,bootpackage offer parallelization options when bootstrapping model coefficients.

 Working with embarrassingly parallel problems

 Embarrassingly parallel problems are those where we can easily separate the problem into several parallel tasks 1.
 This kind of problems are very usual in scientific and statistics fields.
-Think of the classic data analysis showed below (Figure 3).
+Think of the example data analysis showed below (Figure 3):

 Figure 3: Classic data analysis workflow

-In this process, we need to ingest the data, processing it to clean/transform/… it, modelling the data and finally visualize/store the results.
+In this process, we need to (I) ingest the data, (II) processing it for cleaning/transforming/…, (III) modelling the data and (IV) finally visualize/store the results.
 Now imagine we have to repeat the same process for hundred or thousands of data files (i.e., remote sensing images, genomic analyses, historical and projections climatic analyses…).
-Instead of processing each task one after another (in a sequential way) we can divide the input (names of the files to read) in chunks and send each chunk to CPU processes that run in parallel, which can save a lot of time and effort (Figure 4).
+Instead of processing each task one after another (in a sequential way) we can divide the input (names of the files to read) in chunks and send each chunk to CPU processes that run in parallel, saving time and effort (Figure 4).

 Figure 4: Same data analysis workflow as before but running in parallel, each process in a different CPU core